The Devils Below

 Before the human female appeared, perfumed with sweet things,

-Took place: a being existing here only temporarily, a vestige
+A being existing here only temporarily, a vestige of terrestrial breath

-Of terrestrial breath so far withdrawn from original nature,
+So far withdrawn from original nature, seeking the place below,

 The creature has the characteristics of both sexes – nebulae and rare –